SAP/openui5-docs/docs/Extension_for_Data_Aggregation_7d91431.md

 -   You can provide group levels to determine a hierarchy of expandable group levels in addition to the leaf nodes determined by the `groupable` and `aggregatable` properties.
 To achieve this, specify the names of the group levels in the `groupLevel` property of `$$aggregation`.

-    Collapse is not yet implemented.
     Group levels cannot be combined with filtering or with the system query option `$count : true`.

 > Note: